larseggert/moderation/draft-ecahc-moderation.md

 individual participants SHOULD also alert the team to disruptive behavior they observe.
 Participants should be able to contact the moderator team in ways that are, ideally, integrated into the various participation channels the IETF offers.

 It is not expected that the moderator team will be monitoring every IETF channel, but rather that participants will proactively flag concerns about disruptive behavior to the moderator team.
+However, the moderator team SHOULD actively monitor a small set of key participation channels, including, for example, the IETF discussion and last-call mailing lists or the IETF plenary chat channel.
+The moderator team should decide which channels are in this set based on their own judgement and community suggestions.

 {:aside}
 > TODO: Decide whether chairs and list admins should retain the